 You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 A Supplementary Declaration (SD) is a post-shipment declaration that provides information used to control and work out duty for export and import consignments, as well as to gather statistical data on international trade.
-This guide explains the three different types of SD, and when traders must complete each one.
+This guide explains the 3 different types of SD, and when traders must complete each one.

 What are Supplementary Declarations and when do you use them?